TransistorFM/podcastindustry.org/README.md

 4. Direct Listener Support: $350 million
 5. Podcast Production Services: $120 - $180 million
 6. Podcast Recording and Editing Software: $100 - $150 million
+7. Podcast Events and Conferences: $15 - $20 million
-7. Podcast Analytics and Measurement Tools: $50 - $75 million
+8. Podcast Analytics and Measurement Tools: $50 - $75 million
-8. Podcast Transcription Services: $15 - $25 million
+9. Podcast Transcription Services: $15 - $25 million

 Categories still to be estimated:
 - Podcast Consulting and Education
-- Podcast Events and Conferences
 - Podcast Network Revenues (beyond advertising)

-Total current range: $3.92 billion - $4.73 billion (likely to increase as we add estimates for additional categories)
+Total current range: $3.935 billion - $4.75 billion (likely to increase as we add estimates for additional categories)

 This estimate is based on publicly available financial data, industry reports, and reasonable assumptions where specific data is not available.
 Each category's estimate is explained in detail in the sections below.

+It's important to note that the podcast industry is rapidly evolving, and these figures may change quickly.
+Additionally, there may be some overlap between categories, and the global nature of the industry makes precise estimation challenging.
+However, this breakdown provides a comprehensive view of the current state of the podcast industry's revenue streams.

 ## Breakdown by Category